 - Binance Chain is different from Binance Smart Chain-Since launch, there seems to be some confusion about Binance Chain and Binance Smart Chain.
 Nonetheless, Binance Chain can be viewed as a network that allows the trading between tokens on the Binance DEX.
 Binance Smart Chain, however, is a bridge that extends the capabilities of Binance Chain, which utilizes Ethereum's Virtual Machine (EVM).

 - Binance Chain is decentralized-Binance Chain is a decentralized network that works on the order book system.
-Therefore, if you should put in order to sell 10 Binance Coins (BNB), you will be able to sell that only if another user puts in order to purchase 10 or fewer Binance Coins (BNB).
+Therefore, if you should put in order to sell 10 BNBs (BNB), you will be able to sell that only if another user puts in order to purchase 10 or fewer BNBs (BNB).

 - Tokens that are listed on Binance Chain are not necessarily on Binance Exchange-Another misunderstanding in the space is that there is no end for Binance Chain and Binance DEX.
 However, this is not true since tokens that are listed on Binance Chain are not necessarily on Binance DEX vice versa.
 Developers can build on Binance Chain and list tokens on the DEX.

 - Binance Smart Chain relies on Binance Chain-Binance Smart Chain needs Binance Chain to service and as it aims to enhance it.
 It is further allowing Binance Smart Chain's programmability and interoperability.
 Recently in early 2021, Binance Smart Chain gave birth to DEXes like Pancake swap where the native token BNB is traded against other assets.